-In the past, these two objectives have been illustrated with simulations from coordinated experiments, but without a systematic assessment nor a list of recommended standards necessary for an operational context.
+In the past, these two objectives have been illustrated with simulations from coordinated experiments, but with no systematic assessment nor a list of recommended standards necessary for an operational context.

 The forecast quality assessment process should start with the acknowledgement that forecast systems are not assessed in their entirety, but that in practice only forecast products can be evaluated.
 For instance, the estimation of probability forecast metrics like the ranked probability skill score are only performed for one variable and implies the transformation of the forecast data into a probability distribution, which involves specific choices on the data processing that might make the conclusions not relevant to other variables, products or metrics.
 It should also be acknowledged that forecast quality assessment is multi-faceted and that conclusions about the quality of a product can only be extracted considering simultaneously several metrics.
+The metrics used will consider the impact of using small ensembles by employing fair versions of the scores (Ferro et al, 2008; Ferro, 2014).
 Several benchmarks have been considered to measure skill against, e.g., persistence, climatology, uninitialised runs and empirical systems.
 However, a list with their specific properties is not yet available.
 Finally, forecast quality is typically measured ignoring the observational uncertainty role in the metrics, which given how far in the past hindcasts go can have a substantial contribution to the total uncertainty.

 The exploration of the multi-model approach necessarily involves the comprehensive assessment of its relative merits with respect to the use of single forecast system to generate forecast products (Doblas-Reyes et al., 2013).
 The multi-model technique is expected to result in improved decadal climate prediction products.
-The relative merits of the multi-model technique in improving aspects of the forecast quality of the decadal predictions (Goddard et al., 2013) have also been addressed in the past, but much still remains to be clarified in terms of, for instance, reliability (where the multimodel technique should lead to more robust and trustworthy forecast uncertainty estimates than single forecast systems) and accuracy.
+The relative merits of the multi-model technique in improving aspects of the forecast quality of the decadal predictions (Goddard et al., 2013) have also been addressed in the past, but much still remains to be clarified in terms of, for instance, reliability (where the multi-model technique should lead to more robust and trustworthy forecast uncertainty estimates than single forecast systems) and accuracy.
 To quantify the potential benefit, decadal climate forecasts from the institutions involved (MPI-ESM, DePreSys, EC-Earth, CMCC-CM2) will be used to formulate multi-model forecast probabilistic products that will be compared with both the single forecast systems and the larger multi-model managed by the Lead Centre.
 Temperature, sea level pressure and precipitation have traditionally been used in previous efforts (Smith et al., 2019) and will also be the basis of the work in this offer.
 In this comparison, the data from the forecast systems will be previously bias adjusted using a range of approaches implemented in standard freely-available software, such as Freva (developed in the framework of the MiKlip project), to reduce first-order systematic errors.
 The cost in terms of uncertainty and forecast quality of this recalibration needs to be illustrated as it is well known that both are affected by post-processing techniques, which should be applied in full cross-validation mode in the hindcasts.